tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that small elements of these magnets can complicate diagnosis after entering the body.
+• Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 It is crucial not to allow the magnets to pinch together uncontrollably or place your fingers in their path as they attract to each other.